LarsEKrueger/bite/readme.md

 place in the same folder, assuming the prompt contains the current working directory.
 This feature is called *prompt color seam*.

+In contrast to bash, bite provides a multi-line input field.
+Press Shift-Return to break the current line.
+In multi-line mode, both Return and Shift-Return create more lines.
+This is to prevent you from accidently leaving multi-line mode.
+Use the cursor keys to navigate inside the input field.
+History browsing is deactivated in multi-line mode.
+In order to send the lines to bash, press Ctrl-Return.
+Press Delete at the end of a line to join it with the next line.
+Backspace at the beginning of a line with join it with previous one.

 For composing commands, it allows quickly alternating between the list of last commands and the outputs of those.